Resource

 Rehab provides education and strategies for managing daily activities using your abilities.
 Your team will work with you to optimize your abilities, including your physical, mental, and coping abilities, as well as your ability to self-manage and direct your care.

-3. There is a Harm Reduction Policy at Vancouver Coastal regarding substance use.
-Please inform your team if you are using substances or start to feel you are needing them, so they can work best to support your overall well-being (??)
-Provincial guidelines are followed by G.F.
-Strong.
+- There is a Harm Reduction Policy at Vancouver Coastal regarding substance use.
+Please inform your team if you are using substances or start to feel you are needing them, so they can work best to support your overall well-being.

-To help us with your rehab plan, we need to know what you expect of rehab, what your concerns are, and what you would like to achieve at G.F.
+To help us with your rehab plan, we will discuss what your hopes are for your rehab, what your concerns are, and what you would like to achieve at G.F.
 Strong.
 You and your team will then set individual goals.
 These goals need to be doable and achievable during your short stay.
-Some goals, called long-term goals, need more time will not be finished by the time you leave GF Strong.
+Some goals, called long-term goals, need more time and will not be finished by the time you leave GF Strong.
 Information on how you can work on these goals, beyond your inpatient stay, will be discussed with you.

 Early in your stay, a discharge date will be determined based on your inpatient rehab goals.
 Your discharge date allows you, your family or supports, and your team to plan for your return to the community.
 It provides a timeframe for exploring funding sources, planning home modifications, finding alternate accommodations, and/or purchasing equipment.